pingcap/br/COMPATIBLE_TEST.md

 This workflow needs previous backup data. to get this data. we have the following steps

 - Build clusters with previous version.
-- Perform sysbench prepae on each cluster.
 - Run backup jobs with correspond BR with different storage(s3, gcs, local).
-- Collect all backup data and upload to a fileserver.

 We have 3 different storage. so we should make sure backward compatible seperately.

-To reduce the whole time costs. we choose to download previous data. not to generate them temporarily.
-And consider we need update backup data when new version BR published. we need another workflow to prepare data in the future.

 ### Test Content